 If you or someone you know is involved in immigration removal (or deportation) proceedings, you may consider requesting prosecutorial discretion.
 If successful, Immigration and Customs Enforcement (ICE) will administratively close the case (technically “look the other way”) in order to allow the government to focus on higher priority cases.

-ICE will look at positive and negative factors in your background to determine whether it is a priority for the government to continue with your case.
+ICE has the power to look at positive and negative factors in a person's background to determine whether it is a priority for the government to continue with your case.
 Keep in mind that if you are granted prosecutorial discretion and your case is closed, ICE may retain the ability to reopen your case at a later date.
-This article will discuss how noncitizens in removal proceedings can request prosecutorial discretion
+This article will discuss how noncitizens in removal proceedings can request prosecutorial discretion.

 It is important to understand that you should not request prosecutorial discretion if there is not an open removal (deportation) case against you.
 If you are undocumented but you have not been placed into removal proceedings, you should not reach out to the government or you may risk having a case opened against you.

 ICE uses a list of factors to determine whether to exercise prosecutorial discretion and administratively close a deportation case.
 The government will weigh positive and negative factors such as your criminal history, length of stay in the U.S., and other contributions to society.
 You can review these positive and negative priority factors in Nolo’s article “How Immigration Enforcement Authorities Decide Whether to Grant Prosecutorial Discretion.”